-If you want to be an greener driver, helping the environment and cutting fuel costs, then a big factor is definitely the type of vehicle you drive, with new eco-friendly models already making big differences.
+If you want to be a greener driver, helping the environment and cutting fuel costs, then a big factor is the type of vehicle you drive, with new eco-friendly models already making big differences.

 Prior planning and preparation…